donaldG/ACF-Media-Credit/readme.txt

 == Frequently Asked Questions ==
 = When I'm in the grid view of the Media Library and try to remove a credit it doesn't go away.
 What's up? = This is a bug either in ACF or WordPress core.
 I've made the ACF Support team aware of it.
-For the time being if you switch to the original Media Library edit screen (where images are not in the grid view) then you can add/edit/remove credits without any issues.
+For the time being if you switch to the original Media Library edit screen (where images are not in the grid view) then you can add/edit/remove credits without any issues. *This is resolved now*

 == Upgrade Notice ==
-=1.0=
+=1.3.1=
 Current

 == Screenshots ==